Sean Kaufman

-Sean Kaufman (born 1999 or 2000) is an American actor.
+Sean Kaufman (born June 22, 2000) is an American actor.
 He is best known for his breakout role as Steven Conklin in the Amazon Prime Video coming-of-age romance series The Summer I Turned Pretty (2022–2025).

 Biography

-Kaufman was born and raised in New York City.
-He is of Japanese descent and has a younger sister, Abby.
+Kaufman was born on June 22, 2000 and raised in New York City.
+His father is American, and is an "underground... actor."
+His mother is a Japanese immigrant, who is a veterinarian.
+He has a younger sister, Abby.
 He attended Fiorello H. LaGuardia High School.
 He later studied at Purchase College's Acting Conservatory, but dropped out during his junior year to film the first season of The Summer I Turned Pretty.
 After production wrapped, he resumed his studies and graduated with a BFA in Acting in 2022.
-In 2025, he appeared in Madison Beer's music video for "Bittersweet".

-As of 2025, he is dating his The Summer I Turned Pretty co-star Minnie Mills.